-Estimates of the body condition of juvenile Largescale Sucker varied among years with greater values in 2014 and 2017 (\sim 5% effect size) and lower values in 2015 and 2016 (\sim 2 to \sim 7%; Figure 29).
-The estimated body condition of adult Largescale Sucker declined in years following the flow regime change in 2010 until 2015.
-Adult body condition increased in 2016 and 2017 (Figure 30).
+Estimates of the body condition of juvenile Largescale Sucker varied among years with greater values in 2014 and 2017 (5% effect size) and lower values in 2015 and 2016 (-6% to -8%; Figure 31).
+The estimated body condition of adult Largescale Sucker declined in years following the flow regime change from 13% in 2010 to -11% 2015 (Figure 32).
+Adult body condition increased in 2017 (6%) and 2018 (8%).
 The effect of flow regime on the weight-length relationship of Largescale Sucker was not statistically tested because there was only one study season prior to the flow regime change.
-The slope and intercept of the weight-length relationship differed by season (both P < 0.001), with greater values in spring than fall.
+The slope and intercept of the weight-length relationship differed by season (both $P \le 0.001$), with greater values in spring than in fall.

-Figure 29: Body condition effect size estimates (with 95% credible intervals) by year and season (left panel) for a 300 mm FL juvenile Largescale Sucker in the middle Columbia River study area, 2010 to 2017.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+Figure 31: Body condition effect size estimates (with 95% credible intervals) by year for a 300 mm FL juvenile Largescale Sucker in the middle Columbia River study area, 2010 to 2018.
+The dotted line represents the implementation of the minimum flow release and REV5 operations.

-Figure 30: Body condition effect size estimates (with 95% credible intervals) by year and season (left panel) for a 500 mm FL adult Largescale Sucker in the middle Columbia River study area, 2010 to 2017.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+Figure 32: Body condition effect size estimates (with 95% credible intervals) by year for a 500 mm FL adult Largescale Sucker in the middle Columbia River study area, 2010 to 2018.
+The dotted line represents the implementation of the minimum flow release and REV5 operations.

-In previous years of the study, Mountain Whitefish marked with T-bar anchor tags had significantly lower body condition than unmarked fish, whereas there was no difference between PIT-tagged fish and unmarked fish (Ford and Thorley 2011a, 2012).
+In previous years of the study, Mountain Whitefish marked with T-bar anchor tags had significantly lower body condition than unmarked fish, whereas there was no difference between PIT-tagged fish and unmarked fish (Ford and Thorley 2011, 2012).
 Analyses in this report only included previously untagged fish to avoid potential effects of tagging on body condition.

-Body condition estimates of juvenile Mountain Whitefish showed a decline from a 8% effect size in 2003 to -7% in 2011 and remained fairly low (0% or lower effect size) in 2012 to 2016 (Figure 31).
-In 2017, the body condition estimate of juveniles was larger than all previous study years (11% effect size).
-Body condition estimates of adult Mountain Whitefish had a similar pattern to juveniles, with declining condition from 2003 to 2010, fairly low values in 2011 to 2016, and high body condition (9% effect size) in 2017 (Figure 32).
+Body condition estimates of juvenile Mountain Whitefish showed a decline from a 8% effect size in 2003 to -7% in 2011 and remained fairly low (0% or lower effect size) in 2012 to 2016 (Figure 33).
+The body condition estimate of juveniles was larger in 2017 than all previous study years (11% effect size) but decreased to 2% in 2018.
+Body condition estimates of adult Mountain Whitefish had a similar pattern to juveniles, with declining condition from 2003 to 2010, low values in 2011 to 2016, high body condition (9% effect size) in 2017, and a decrease in 2018 (3% effect size) (Figure 34).

-Flow regime did not have an effect on the slope (P = 0.4) or the intercept (P = 0.3) of the weight-length relationship.
+Flow regime did not have an effect on the slope (P = 0.5) or the intercept (P = 0.4) of the weight-length relationship.
 This suggests that Mountain Whitefish body condition was not significantly different before the flow regime change than after.
-There was a difference in the slope (P < 0.001) and intercept (P < 0.001) of the weight-length relationship by season.
+There was a difference in the slope and intercept (both P < 0.001) of the weight-length relationship by season.
 Adult Mountain Whitefish had significantly greater body condition in the fall than in the spring.
 Site was not included as an effect in the body condition model in this analysis.

-Figure 31: Body condition effect size estimates (with 95% credible intervals) by year and season (left panel) for a 100 mm FL juvenile Mountain Whitefish in the middle Columbia River study area, 2002 to 2017.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+Figure 33: Body condition effect size estimates (with 95% credible intervals) by year for a 100 mm FL juvenile Mountain Whitefish in the middle Columbia River study area, 2002 to 2018.
+The dotted line represents the implementation of the minimum flow release and REV5 operations.

-Figure 32: Body condition effect size estimates (with 95% credible intervals) by year and season (left panel) for a 250 mm FL adult Mountain Whitefish in the middle Columbia River study area, 2002 to 2017.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+Figure 34: Body condition effect size estimates (with 95% credible intervals) by year for a 250 mm FL adult Mountain Whitefish in the middle Columbia River study area, 2002 to 2018.
+The dotted line represents the implementation of the minimum flow release and REV5 operations.